ethereumclassic/ethereumclassic.github.io/content/blog/2020-06-10-phoenix-hard-fork-upgrade/index.en.md

 ## Final Note

-Both, the Geth Classic client and the Morden testnet will no longer be supported by the community and not recieve the *Phoenix* ugrades.
+Both, the Geth Classic client and the Morden testnet will no longer be supported by the community and not receive the *Phoenix* ugrades.

 * Users of the Geth Classic client are urged to migrate their services to Parity Ethereum, Multi-Geth, or Hyperledger Besu.
 It is no longer recommended to run Geth Classic in production.
 * Users of the Morden Classic testnet are urged to migrate their applications to the Kotti Classic or Morder Classic testnets.